broswen/twopass/README.md

 TwoPass stores secrets that can only be access if both passwords are presented.
 This allows two parties to share a single secret and prevent the other from accessing it without both parties present.

+* Access passwords are hashed with bcrypt
+* Secret is encrypted using both access passwords (TODO)
+* API is secured with API keys and throttling

 1. Create a secret
 ```json
 {